soska/soska.github.com/src/posts/2018/6/12/react-router-plus-keyboardist/index.md

 );
 ```

+That's phenomenal.
+The `Route` and `NavLink` components will do the heavy lifting and your only concern will be to make a nice design around it.

-What if, let's say, you wanted to give special abilities to you power users, like letting them navigate trough the different parts of your dashboard using their keyboard instead of their mouse?.
+But what if, let's say, you wanted to give special abilities to you power users, like letting them navigate trough the different routes using keyboard shortcuts instead of reaching for their mouse?.
 Like, for example, they could press the letter <kbd>P</kbd> to go to `/posts`, <kbd>C</kbd> to go to `/comments` and so on.
+I bet people with [RSI](https://en.wikipedia.org/wiki/Repetitive_strain_injury) would like that too.

+And I know that this is the kind of feature that dies in the planning phase because it is hard to justify spending time on something the majority of users wont even know about.

-And what if we could do that by just declaring a property on our `Route` component?
+But… what if we could implement it by just declaring a property on our `Route` component?

 Well, using `React-Keyboardist`, it is possible to create a drop-in replacement for `Route` that is enhanced with amazing keyboard super powers.